BennyKok/unity-pie/README.md

 # unity-pie

-This pacakge has is an experimental pie menu for Unity
+This pacakge is an experimental pie menu for Unity

 ### A
 ## Press A for the Pie